Chege-Gitiche/Online-Bus-Booking-System/README.md

     git clone https://github.com/yourusername/online-bus-booking.git
     cd online-bus-booking
     ```
+    Note:You can clone the repo in the directory of your choosing
 2. **Create and Activate a Virtual Environment**:
     ```bash
     python -m venv venv
     source venv/bin/activate  # On Windows use `venv\Scripts\activate`
     ```
+    Note:You must be within the directory of the project
 3. **Install Dependencies**:
     ```bash
     pip install -r requirements.txt